 Remapping a vehicle through the OBD (On Board Diagnostics) port is pretty much the most commonly used, and most well known method of tuning your car.
 It’s the least invasive, and the least time consuming method – so usually the best course of action!
-Here’s a brief walkthrough on how the process works;
+Here’s a brief walkthrough on how the process works with our most used tool, the KESS unit by Alientech;

 Firstly we locate the vehicles OBD port.
 This is usually on the drivers side of the car, under the dashboard.
-We then plug the tool into this port.
+We then plug the KESS into this port.

-After we’ve got the tool connected, we ask it to ID the cars ECU.
-The tool asks the ECU what it is – and the ECU will return with a confirmation of make/model, along with it’s hardware number (Version of circuit board) and software number (Version of factory map)
+After we’ve got the KESS connected, we ask it to ID the cars ECU.
+The KESS asks the ECU what it is – and the ECU will return with a confirmation of make/model, along with it’s hardware number (Version of circuit board) and software number (Version of factory map)

-With this confirmed, we then know the tool can read/write to it, and that the protocol is correct for communicating with the ECU.
+With this confirmed, we then know that KESS can read/write to it, and that the protocol is correct for communicating with the ECU.
 We then take a read from the car, and download the original map from the vehicle.
 This process can take less than a minute, or over an hour depending on vehicle model & ECU type.

 With the original file downloaded, we can open it up in our tuning software and adjust various parameters.
 Boost, timing, fuelling and various limiters are optimised for maximum performance.
 We then save this modified file, but keep a backup of the original should we need to revert the car back to factory settings.